 The College Green

 The College Green is the center of Ohio University's Athens campus.
-With its brick walkways and shade trees, it has provided a quiet respite to Ohio University students for over 190 years.
-The three oldest buildings on campus are located on the College Green.
+With its brick walkways and shade trees, it has provided a quiet respite to Ohio University students for over 200 years.
+Three of the oldest buildings on campus are located on the College Green.
 Cutler, McGuffey, and Wilson halls date from the 19th century and are fine examples of Georgian architecture.
-Cutler, which currently houses the administrative offices of the president and others, was built in 1816 and has been designated a National Historic Landmark.
+Cutler Hall, which currently houses the administrative offices of the president and others, was built in 1816 and has been designated a National Historic Landmark.

-The Alumni Class Gateway is located at the northwest corner of the Green.
-At the corner of Court and Union Streets, it is where Ohio University and the City of Athens meet.
+The Alumni Class Gateway is located at the northwest corner of the Green at the corner of Court and Union Streets where Ohio University and the City of Athens meet.
 The gate greets all who enter with an inscription that reads:

 SO ENTER THAT DAILY THOU MAYEST GROW